 Most animals respond extremely well to acupuncture's benefits.
 I’ve seen them not even notice or care that the needles are going in, and I’ve also watched them get markedly more relaxed as it takes effect.
 It’s known to be very effective for pain relief, and depending on where you live, you will most likely find vets who specialize in it.
 I urge you to give it a try.

 6. Supplements and Medications To Help Arthritic Animals.

 I’ve seen glucosomine/chondroitin work well on some animals but not others, especially if their condition is more advanced.
 It also takes several weeks or even more to build up effective levels.
 Not surprisingly, some common pain killers used in animals can have really horrible side effects — I’ve had a number of client’s pets who had great difficulty being on pain killers.
-An integrative or holistic veterinarian can lead to you to prescription options that are non-opioid, plus supplements and foods that are helpful to easing pain and inflammation.
+An integrative or holistic veterinarian can lead to you to options that are non-opioid, plus supplements and foods that are helpful to easing pain and inflammation.

 7. Enrichment For A More Engaged and Happy Pet